Koan raises $1M more as it adds a free tier to its OKR software – TechCrunch

 Koan’s software is built around a single core philosophy, Tucker told TechCrunch in an interview, namely that small, positive actions done repeatedly will amount to a big impact in time.

-In that vein, while Koan offers the OKR tools you’d imagine, it also has a check-in feature that helps individuals to report their performance and progress in a manner that is aggregated across teams to provide a clear picture of how individuals across teams are feeling about any particular KR.
-If individual workers keep updating their progress, the company’s picture of how it is progressing towards goals will sharpen.
+In that vein, while Koan offers the OKR tools you’d imagine, it also has a check-in feature that helps individuals report their performance and progress in a manner that is aggregated across teams to provide a clear picture of how individuals across teams are feeling about any particular KR.
+If individual workers keep updating their progress, the company’s picture of how it is progressing toward goals will sharpen.

 Growth plans